GSA/digitalgov.gov/content/news/2017/05/2017-05-15-webinar-recap-measuring-your-mobile-users.md

 ## DAP Mobile Analytics Capabilities

-DAP can help website teams understand friction points and UX/navigation issues on mobile sites; [mobile site speed](https://digital.gov/2015/09/16/speed-matters-optimizing-your-website-for-maximum-performance/); and [mobile traffic](https://digital.gov/2016/02/05/4-tips-for-analyzing-mobile-traffic-with-dap/) sources, such as organic or paid search.
+DAP can help website teams understand friction points and user experience (UX) or navigation issues on mobile sites; [mobile site speed](https://digital.gov/2015/09/16/speed-matters-optimizing-your-website-for-maximum-performance/); and [mobile traffic](https://digital.gov/2016/02/05/4-tips-for-analyzing-mobile-traffic-with-dap/) sources, such as organic or paid search.
 The analytics capabilities offered include all of the out-of-the box Google Analytics reports, such as traffic sources, URLs, and Referring Domains; as well as mobile specific reports including device type and category.
 For now, DAP mobile analytics do not track standalone mobile apps, but may do so in the future.

 ## Questions to Guide Your Mobile Reporting